zendesk/ruby_memprofiler_pprof/IMPLEMENTATION.md

 Finally, it means we also have to check that VALUES are not T_NONE whilst generating the pprof report; otherwise, we would be counting that object as still live when in fact it has been freed.

 ## Deferred size measurement

+TODO - this is also outdated and wrong.

 As well as recording the fact that an object was allocated, we'd like to record the size of the allocation too.
 Ruby provides a method for this, `rb_obj_memsize_of()`, which will tell you the total size of the memory backing a given VALUE - both the size it occupies in the [Ruby heap](https://jemma.dev/blog/gc-compaction), as well as any other malloc'd memory reported for the object, e.g. as reported by a C extension thorugh it's `.dsize` callback.